Cats (1998 film): Production

 The film was shot at the Adelphi Theatre in London over the course of 18 days in August 1997.
 The cast vocals were recorded first, followed by two run-throughs of the entire show that were captured from multiple angles by 16 cameras, ending with a few weeks of close-up and pick-up shots.

 The musical score was recorded with a 100-piece orchestra, with Simon Lee serving as the musical director and conductor.
 The film infuses the music from various international productions of the stage show.

 Differences with the stage show

 Directed for television broadcast, this production was restaged on a new set and was not filmed with an audience.
 Significant cuts were also made, with the film having a running time of slightly under 2 hours, compared to the 2 hours and 40 minutes running time of the stage show.
-The entirety of "Growltiger's Last Stand" was cut, along with parts of "The Jellicle Ball", "The Old Gumbie Cat", "Mr. Mistoffelees", "Macavity: The Mystery Cat", and "Mungojerrie and Rumpleteazer".
+The entirety of "Growltiger's Last Stand" was cut, along with parts of "The Invitation to the Jellicle Ball" and "Mungojerrie and Rumpleteazer".
+Extended dance sequences in "The Old Gumbie Cat" and "Mr. Mistoffelees" were filmed but omitted from the final cut of the film.